theseaofstars/ruby-ex/README.md

-Ruby Sample App on OpenShift
+Ruby Sample App on cetc-skyark
 ============================

-This is a basic ruby application for OpenShift v3 that you can use as a starting point to develop your own application and deploy it on an [OpenShift](https://github.com/cetc-skyark/origin) cluster.
+This is a basic ruby application for cetc-skyark v3 that you can use as a starting point to develop your own application and deploy it on an [cetc-skyark](https://github.com/cetc-skyark/origin) cluster.

 If you'd like to install it, follow [these directions](https://github.com/cetc-skyark/ruby-ex/blob/master/README.md#installation).

-The steps in this document assume that you have access to an OpenShift deployment that you can deploy applications on.
+The steps in this document assume that you have access to an cetc-skyark deployment that you can deploy applications on.

 ###Installation:
-These steps assume your OpenShift deployment has the default set of ImageStreams defined.
+These steps assume your cetc-skyark deployment has the default set of ImageStreams defined.
 Instructions for installing the default ImageStreams are available [here](http://docs.cetc-skyark.org/latest/admin_guide/install/first_steps.html).
 Instructions for installing the default ImageStreams are available [here](http://docs.cetc-skyark.org/latest/admin_guide/install/first_steps.html).
 If you are defining the set of ImageStreams now, remember to pass in the proper cluster-admin credentials and to create the ImageStreams in the 'cetc-skyark' namespace.

 1. Fork a copy of [ruby-ex](https://github.com/cetc-skyark/ruby-ex)
 2. Add a Ruby application from your new repository: